Natural and Powerful Coastal Defences Against Climate Change Impacts

 These natural infrastructures could protect the 31 million people living in coastal areas worldwide that are considered “highly vulnerable” to coastal threats.

-Because of the mangroves and corrals reefs’ cost-effectiveness and capacity to buffer against coastal threats and other hosts of benefits like environmental benefits and protection of livelihoods, they are considered a “win-win solution” for the most vulnerable populations living in coastal regions in Central America, the Caribbean, Eastern Africa, Southeast Asia, and the South Pacific region.
+Because of their cost-effectiveness and capacity to buffer against coastal threats, as well as other benefits such as environmental benefits and livelihood protection, mangroves and coral reefs are considered a “win-win solution” for the most vulnerable populations living in coastal regions in Central America, the Caribbean, Eastern Africa, Southeast Asia, and the South Pacific region.

 To read the entire study, click the link below: